stockersky/ornikar-test/README.md

 Here is the Dockerfile :
 ```
-FROM node as build-deps
+FROM node
 WORKDIR /app
 COPY package.json yarn.lock ./
 RUN yarn --version
-COPY . ./
+ADD src ./src
 RUN yarn install
 ENTRYPOINT ["yarn", "run", "start"]

 ```

 For production purpose, I would advice using a Docker multistage build where you'll